Monday's Child: Other versions

 And Saturday's child works hard for his living.

 Unrhymed traditions from North-East England were also reported in the 19th century:

 If a man-child was born on a Sunday it was believed that he would live without anxiety and be handsome.
 If born on a Monday he was certain to be killed.
 Those born on a Tuesday grew up sinful and perverse, while those born on a Wednesday were waspish in temper.
 A child born on Thursday, however, was sure to be of a peaceful and easy disposition, though averse to women.
 Friday was supposed to be the most unlucky day of all, it being prophesied that a child born on this day would grow up to be silly, crafty, a thief, and a coward, and that he would not live longer than mid-age.
 If born on a Saturday, his deeds would be renowned : he would live to be an alderman, many things would happen to him, and he would live long.

 Legacy

 In James Joyce's novel Ulysses, brothel worker Zoe Higgins quotes the line about Thursday's child to Stephen Dedalus upon learning he was born on a Thursday, the same weekday on which the novel is set.

 The whole rhyme was later included by John Rutter for a cappella choir in the collection Five Childhood Lyrics, first published in 1974.

+At the suggestion of a friend, Charles Addams named his "child of woe" Wednesday in his The Addams Family after the character in the original nursery rhyme.